Most buying teams have lived through some version of this conversation:

 Open your last 10 invoices.
 For each, ask:

-If the answer to either question is no for more than 2 of 10 invoices, your procurement loop is open and the gap is costing you money.
-The fix isn't more discipline — it's a closed-loop system where the PO updates itself as reality changes.
+If the answer to either question is no for more than 2 of 10 invoices, your procurement loop is probably open and may be costing money.
+The fix is not only more discipline.
+It is a closed-loop system where the PO can update as reality changes.

 Related